DIY Bags and Accessories with Crystals

 Attach a keychain to each side.

 Now it's time to make the handle.
-Feed the string through a closed loop... place it on the centre of the string.
+Pass the string through a closed eyelet... place it in the middle of the string.

-Continue adding beads to the strings until the handle is the desired length.
-For this handle, 28 beads have been used.
+Continue adding beads to the strings until the handle has reached the length you want.
+For this handle, we used 28 beads.

-Feed both cord ends through a closed loop.
+Pass both cord ends through a closed eyelet.

-Feed both ends of the string back through the last 3 beads.
+Pass both string ends back through the last 3 beads.

 Tie a knot.

-Feed the string ends through 2 more beads.
-If necessary, add a little glue to the knot.
+Pass the string ends through 2 more beads.
+If necessary, add a bit of glue to the knot.
 Cut off the excess string.

-Attach the handle directly to the keychain or secure it with an open loop.
+Attach the handle directly to the keychain or secure it with an open eyelet.

-Attach the chain to the keyring with an open loop.
+Attach the chain to the keyring with an open eyelet.

-Don't forget to stop by our bead shop at Islands Brygge in Copenhagen, where we are ready to help you :-)
+Don't forget to stop by our bead shop in Copenhagen, where we are ready to help you :-)

 We will publicly show your name and comment on this website.
 Your email is to ensure that the author of this post can get back to you.
 We promise to keep your data safe and secure.